I think you’ll agree that smokers have a hard time finding affordable and cheap life insurance.

 You will have to provide a urine sample, but that is usually all that is needed.
 Your new non-smoker rate would then be based on your age upon quitting.
 For example, if you are a smoker at age 40 and officially quit at age 43, your rate will reflect a non-smoker rating at age 43.

 And, just look at those premium graphs above.
-Once you do quit, you’ll enjoy must cheaper and lower life insurance rates.
+Once you do quit, you’ll enjoy much cheaper and lower life insurance rates.

 Strategy 3 – If You Quit, Resubmit

 As we mentioned in strategy #1, if you quit, resubmit your application.
-You will receive a non-smoker classification upon verification on quitting.
+You will receive a non-smoker classification upon verification of quitting.

-Moreover, if you are dead set on quitting, there is a strategy which could work and potentially save you money.
+Moreover, if you are dead set on quitting, there is a strategy that could work and potentially save you money.
 You would apply for a 10-year term as a smoker.
-All things being equal, a 10-year term policy is less expensive than a 20 or 30 year term.
+All things being equal, a 10-year term policy is less expensive than a 20 or 30-year term.
 You have 10 years to quit and get healthy.
 Once you quit, you can reapply for a longer-term or better coverage.

 If your health deteriorates before the term expiration, most term policies have a conversion privilege where you can convert your term policy into a permanent policy.
 While we are not everyday advocates of permanent policies, we are advocates of using permanent policies in your best interest.
 Converting your policy to a permanent policy will guarantee you will have some life insurance coverage for your surviving family upon your death.

 Again, this strategy is for those who are dead set on quitting and can obtain a better non-smoking status.